What is Contemplative psychotherapy?

 Drawing on British object relation theories and integrating Buddhist teachings on wisdom compassion and scholarship, contemplative psychotherapy is a psycho-spiritual approach.

 Its fundamental premise is that awareness is inherently healing.
 Much of clinical work is geared to initiate inquiry, by both therapist and client, into the nature of our arising sense of self in the present.
 It is an experiential approach that encompasses our feelings, emotions, sensations, mental processes and their expression in the body.
-This remains the foundation of my work with all age groups, with the provision of different age appropriate art or play materials, and sometimes video use to promote attachment understanding in parent infant work.
+This remains the foundation of my work with all age groups, with the provision of different age appropriate art or play materials, and sometimes assessment tools to promote attachment understanding and trauma.